theolivenbaum/resin/README.md

 You can group similar documents into separate stores or have them all in a big store.

-## Auto-index
+## Column-oriented indexing
-By default Resin indexes all fields on all documents.
+By default Resin creates and maintains an index per document field.

 You can opt out of indexing (analyzing) and storing of fields.

 If you try to retrieve a document that was upserted with nothing but unstored analyzed fields you will get a blank document back but its contents will have participated in calculating tf-idf scores.

+## Row-based compression
+With Resin's default storage engine you have the option of compressing your data with either QuickLZ or GZip.
+For unstructured data compression leaves a smaller footprint on disk and enables faster writes.

+Compression is row-based.

 ## Full-text search
 Querying support includes term, fuzzy, prefix, phrase and range.